0xProject/0x-monorepo/packages/pipeline/README.md

 There are several test scripts in **package.json**.
 You can run all the tests with `yarn test:all` or run certain tests seprately by following the instructions below.
-Some tests may not work out of the box on certain platforms.
+Some tests may not work out of the box on certain platforms or operating systems (see the "Database tests" section below).

 ### Unit tests